 Bear right on leaving the tarn following the left hand side of the fence to still higher ground.
 It will be necessary to cross another fence but in a few minutes the summit of Great Knoutberry Hill will come into view.
 Cross over the stiles to reach the trig point.

 On leaving the trig point proceed downhill in an almost southerly direction with the wall on the left.
 On reaching the wall at the bottom of the hill climb over the stile and turn left to follow the bridleway down into Widdale.
 This continues for some way becoming a forest track and eventually emerging at Widdale Foot.
 Cross the beck on the farm access bridge.
 Cross the main Hawes - Ribblehead road and follow the minor road into Snaizeholme for 1/2 mile.
 At Mirk Pot Farm turn left and look out for squirrels from this point.
 The path continues past the entrance to the house through a wooded area and turns right at the bottom of the hill along a track, skirting a private house.
 The route then follows a rough track alongside a new pond.
 Upon reaching the next wood there is a small gate and the access into the red squirrel viewing point.
 It would be very unlucky not to see one!

-For the return to Garsdale Station the Little White Bus departs from either outside the Board Inn in the Market place or, alternatively from the Countryside Centre.
+For the return to Garsdale Station the Little White Bus departs from outside the Board Inn in the Market place.

 ©John Carey 2012

 This page was last updated on 01-May-2020